ZeroTrace AirLeak

 How AirLeak handles data, what's legal where, and recommended practices

-AirLeak is a passive RF-monitoring tool.
-The information it collects is publicly broadcast by every device in range — but that doesn't mean every use of that information is appropriate or legal.
+AirLeak is a passive BLE-monitoring tool.
+The information it collects is publicly broadcast by every Bluetooth device in range, but that doesn't mean every use of that information is appropriate or legal.

 This page explains what AirLeak does and doesn't capture, the legal context for passive RF monitoring in major jurisdictions, and recommended practices for responsible use.